Jamie-Woo/Jamie-Woo/README.md

 ### 🔍 About Me
 - I’m a student interested in data analytics and international development.
-- I have experience in time series forecasting, sentiment analysis, and web development.
+- I have experience in site selection analysis and predictive modeling.
 - Completed a field internship at WFP El Salvador through KOICA-UNV student program.

 ### 🛠 Technical Skills